Introduction to the Philosophy of Science, Bard College and Bard Prison Initiative

 Introduction to History and Philosophy of Science, American University of Central Asia

 History of Science, Faculty of Applied Science and Engineering, University of Toronto

 Other teaching and pedagogical development work:

-I am the Assistant Director of the Institute for Writing and Thinking at Bard College, where my teaching focus is writing-to-learn in science classrooms (e.g. Science and the Sense of Wonder: Primo Levi’s Periodic Table and Charles Darwin’s Voyage of the Beagle, Writing to Learn in the STEM Disciplines, Pedagogy and Paleoart: Writing and Thinking Through the Scientific Images of Wonderful Life and The Sixth Extinction).
+I am a Faculty Associate at the Institute for Writing and Thinking at Bard College, where my teaching focus is writing-to-learn in science classrooms (e.g. Science and the Sense of Wonder: Primo Levi’s Periodic Table and Charles Darwin’s Voyage of the Beagle, Writing to Learn in the STEM Disciplines, Pedagogy and Paleoart: Writing and Thinking Through the Scientific Images of Wonderful Life and The Sixth Extinction).